aws-solutions-library-samples/guidance-for-workforce-management-using-amazon-bedrock/README.md

 You can use the provided `.env.example` file as a template.

-Update the EMAIL, PARENT_DOMAIN_NAME, DOMAIN_NAME, CERTIFICATE_ARN, WEB_CERTIFICATE_ARN with respective values for your environment, keep the other variables as placeholders as-is.
+Update the EMAIL, PARENT_DOMAIN_NAME, DOMAIN_NAME, CERTIFICATE_ARN, WEB_CERTIFICATE_ARN with respective values for your environment, keep the other variables as-is.

 ### 3. Run the Deployment Script